 As an all-science database, Scopus includes most (but not all) the content of Embase, including most (but not all) Embase index terms.

 However, since Scopus does not make use of the Embase thesaurus (Emtree) to facilitate synonym mapping and hierarchical searches, search results can be significantly less than on Embase.
 For example, a Scopus search on "heart attack" misses records mentioning "myocardial infarction" or indexed using the Emtree term "heart infarction".
 In addition, Embase subheadings are not available on Scopus, so that it is not possible to limit drug searches (for example) to records focusing on adverse effects.

 How do I stay up to date with Embase?

-Information about the latest release is provided on the Latest release news page of the Embase Info site.
+Information about the latest release is provided on the news page.
 Alternatively you can access All Embase release news for information about past releases, or subscribe to the Embase newsletter.
 You can also follow Embase via Twitter.

 How current is Embase?

-New records are added to Embase every working day, with on average over 3000 records a day (corresponding to over 800,000 records each year), of which about 75% are from Embase and 25% from unique MEDLINE.
-Articles in Press and In Process are added as soon as available.
-Since 2009, conferences abstracts are also added to Embase.
-Please see the coverage page for an up to date list of all conferences covered in Embase.
+New records are added to Embase every working day, with on average over 5,250 records a day (corresponding to over 1.3 million records each year), of which about 83% are indexed by Embase and 17% are additional MEDLINE records licensed from the National Library of Medicine (NLM).
+Articles in Press and In Process records are added to Embase as soon as available.
+Over 300,000 of the records added each year to Embase are conference abstracts (these have been added from 2009).

 How is Embase indexed?